 There is nothing like local knowledge whenever you are visiting somewhere.
-Whether it is where to go for a the best fish & chips, or what walks are the most enjoyable.
-So, these insider tips on these secret beaches is perfect with summer on the horizon.
+Whether it is where to go for the best fish and chips, or what walks are the most enjoyable.
+So, these insider tips on these secret beaches are perfect with summer on the horizon.
 You can’t quite beat the feeling of finding somewhere secluded that is away from the crowds and the more tourist hot spots.
-Enjoy our list of the best kept secret beaches in Yorkshire to visit.
+Enjoy our list of the best-kept secret beaches in Yorkshire to visit.

 2. Mappleton Beach

 This stretch of beach is 3 miles from Hornsea and is a great place to go fossil hunting.
 It’s one of those beaches that you stumble on by chance – and then can’t find again.

 It offers miles and miles of flat, beautiful sandy beach that is perfect for exploring and swimming.

 It’s a two-minute walk away from the Old Post Office Tea Room, where you can get a brew after traversing this hidden gem.

 The super-secret surf spot only locals know about is a great place for a picturesque walk – close by to the popular tourist resort, Scarborough.
 It has some lovely views and is great to see people surfing, but be wary of the steep climb to get there and when you get back off the beach.

 It has a little bit of history with the war defense pillboxes, which can be found along the coastline.
 This is one of our favourite secret beaches in Yorkshire.

 4. Hunmanby Gap

 Hunmanby Gap is another beloved gem on the Yorkshire coastline.
 It has some amazing panoramic views to enjoy a fabulous view of Filey.
 You can enjoy a great big wide beach that is best visited during low tide.